iguillenp/iguillenp.github.io/_pages/about.md

 ---

 I am Ibai Guillén, a graduate in Computer Engineering and Digital Transformation of Companies from the University of Deusto.
 My passion for Artificial Intelligence led me to Madrid, where I completed a specialized master's degree in this field.
 I decided to delve even deeper into the field, and I am currently immersed in an exciting doctoral program in Artificial Intelligence.
 My research focuses on many tasks, but all related to knowledge temporal evolution.
 More specifically, I have worked with Dynamic Topic Models, Ontologies, Knowledge Graphs, Disinformation, Political Discourse and Hate Speech.

+I have accounts on different platforms that you can see at the bottom of the page, where you can see my activity.
+However, if you want to contact me my preferred option is the email.